NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

   runs a Spark application so needs the Spark runtime.
 - Java 8 or above
 - Spark event log(s) from Spark 2.0 or above version.
-  Support both rolled and compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes.
-  Also support Databricks specific rolled and compressed(.gz) eventlogs.
+  Supports both rolled and compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes as well as Databricks-specific rolled and compressed(.gz) eventlogs.
   The tool does not support nested directories, event log files or event log directories should be at the top level when specifying a directory.